Did you know that your skin is your body’s largest organ?

 Working out is another great way to naturally support your skin!
 Not only does it make you sweat which can help rid your body of toxins (13), it also helps reduce inflammation which can help the key systems in your body- the lymphatic system, and digestive system- function properly (14).

-This fluid carries cellular waste to the bloodstream which then caries it to the kidneys, colon and lungs for elimination.
-The better this process works, the less we see these toxins show up on our skin.
+This fluid carries cellular waste to the bloodstream which then carries it to the kidneys, colon and lungs for elimination.
+The better this process works, the less we see these substances show up on our skin, creating issues like blemishes.

 Speaking of nutrition, exercise also promotes glowing skin by supporting and improving the health of your gut microbiome (15).
 Like they say- healthy gut, healthy skin.